 top of page

-My services sit at the intersection of CranioSacral Therapy, Myofascial Release, and movement.
-Once movement is restored in certain areas I incorporate movement to keep the body in a more balanced state.
 Not every session will incorporate hands on treatment if I feel the body is needing to reprogram more balanced movement patterns.
 With most patients I utilize a combination of techniques in order to address dysfunction in the body to the extent that it requires.
-Evaluation and treatments are 1 hour from start to finish including check in, treatment, and payment.
+Evaluation and treatments are approximately 65-70 minutes from start to finish including check in, treatment, and payment.
 With my wholistic and integrated approach, I have successfully treated the following symptoms of which patients reported a significant improvement: headaches, migraines, acute and chronic lower back pain, neck pain, whiplash, bulging disc pain, sciatica, rotator cuff pathologies, gait abnormalities/ deviations, scoliosis, bony misalignments, adhesions and decreased range of motion from scar tissue, and bowel and bladder problems.
 After receiving treatment, my patients tend to report a deep sense of relaxation, decreased anxiety, improved alignment, increased energy and clarity, and improved mood.
+Patients are provided with a home program if needed to maintain positive changes made in session.
+Sessions require your full participation, readiness, and honesty and are not a passive receiving of services.

 CRANIOSACRAL THERAPY